bokney/streaming-data-project/docs/source/overview.rst

   published.
 - **AWS_REGION**: The AWS region in which your SQS queue is located.

+In addition, the application requires valid AWS credentials to interact with AWS SQS.

 A sample ``.env`` file might look like:

 .. code-block:: text